Do you want to preload links in WordPress and improve loading speeds?

 Link preloading is a browser technology that will load links in the background before a site visitor clicks them, making your website seem faster.

-In this article, we’ll show you how to preload WordPress links for faster loading speeds easily.
+In this article, we will show you how to preload WordPress links for faster loading speeds.

 Why Preload Links in WordPress?